 How do you deal with them:

 In almost all of the cases where you have to deal with confused customers, being completely honest helps.
-However, honest opinions alone won’t help you to resolve their issues in a satisfactory manner.
+However, honest opinions alone won’t help you resolve their issues satisfactorily.
 Back your opinions with credible data or proof.
-State examples, where other customers have found a product or service helpful.
+Provide examples of how other customers have found a product or service helpful.
+Basically, put your call center agent skills on display.

-Be patient and listen to their queries carefully.
+Be patient and listen carefully to their queries.
 Once you understand their issue, put them on hold for a brief period and consult your manual.
 If you still can’t figure out an answer, consult a peer or a senior employee and resolve the issue.

 The Threatening Theo

 Threatening Theo is the frustrated type who is all set to explode by the time he arrives at the other end of your phone.
-Many times this kind of customer can be scarier than Angry Al and they might even threaten to leave your company for another one and pass some scary remarks.
+Often, this type of customer can be more intimidating than Angry Al, and they may even threaten to leave your company for another one, making some alarming remarks.

 Whatever you do, there will always be a small percentage of call center customers who will try to coerce you to give them what they want, and this is a sad reality.
 There can be several reasons for this.
-The customer may be frustrated, or perhaps, they are not a nice person and enjoy threatening people.
+The customer may be frustrated, or perhaps they enjoy threatening people.

 How do you deal with them:

-Keep your cool and try to calm the situation by showing some sympathy, just like you do in the case of Angry Al. Remember to smile, be a friend and remain as understanding as you possibly can.
-If possible offer compensation and try to resolve the issue within the shortest possible time.
+Keep your cool and try to calm the situation by showing sympathy, just as you would in the case of Angry Al. Remember to smile, be a friend, and remain as understanding as you possibly can.
+If possible, offer compensation and try to resolve the issue within the shortest possible time.

-If you ever have to face a threatening customer, the above strategies will help you respond to them.
-Besides, you can also try to ignore it and shift your entire focus on identifying and resolving their issue.
-Depending on how severe the threat is, you can choose to end the conversation if your company policy allows it and report them.
+If you ever have to deal with a threatening customer, the above strategies will help you respond to them.
+Besides, you can also try to ignore it and shift your entire focus to identifying and resolving their issue.
+Depending on how severe the threat is, you can choose to end the conversation if your company policy allows it and report it to them.

-Be it conducting customer surveys or handling their complaints and queries, you need specialist skills for a quick and successful resolution.
-These skills can be a lifesaver when encountering the diverse types of customers in a call center, especially the difficult ones.
-Hence, it is essential for all your staff to undergo the right training and guidance so that they are well-equipped to handle everything that comes their way.
+Whether it is conducting customer surveys or handling their complaints and queries, you need specialist skills for a quick and successful resolution.
+These skills can be a lifesaver when encountering diverse types of customers in a call center, especially the difficult ones.
+Hence, it is essential for all your staff to undergothe right training and guidance so that they are well-equipped to handle everything that comes their way.

 Difficult customers can be really frustrating and damage the enthusiasm and morale of the working environment, but they are a regular part of the customer service role.
 If you are wondering about how to deal with angry customers in a call center, here are some tips on how ExpertCallers does it and how you can do it too.